Working for Cheshire Constabulary

 Someone who serves in Cheshire Constabulary joins an

-and would be expected to maintain the high esteem in which the public holds the
+and would be expected to maintain the high esteem in which the

 To work at Cheshire Constabulary, you will also have to uphold